timoteahu/jeopardy2/README.txt

 Everything inside of the static folder was either an asset from a different source or a framework that I used to ease the process of creating the website.

-Every other file is just used to help launch the server and put it on the internet.
+Every other file is just used to help launch the server and get the appropriate files for the putting it on the internet.